hamish-milne/moontale/README.md

-# Luatwine
+# Moontale
 A Twine 2 story format that outputs Lua

 ## Overview

-With Luatwine, you can write Twine 2 stories with Lua scripts embedded directly into your Passages.
-The Story can then be exported as a plain Lua file, which can be played in the browser like any other Twine format, or be embedded into any engine that supports Lua - for example, the Luatwine Unity plugin.
+With Moontale, you can write Twine 2 stories with Lua scripts embedded directly into your passages.
+The story can be played in the browser like any other Twine format, or be exported as a Lua script and embedded into any engine that supports Lua - for example, the Moontale Unity plugin.

 ### Who is this for?